codepr/codepr.github.io/_posts/2019-09-25-sol-mqtt-broker-bonus.md

  * - WAITING_HEADER it's the base state, waiting for the next packet to be
  *                  received
  * - WAITING_LENGTH the second state, a packet has arrived but it's not
  *                  complete yet.
-Accorting to MQTT protocol, after the first
+According to MQTT protocol, after the first
  *                  byte we need to wait 1 to 4 more bytes based on the
  *                  encoded length (use continuation bit to state the number
  *                  of bytes needed, see http://docs.oasis-open.org/mqtt/mqtt/